stanley-1/tp/docs/DeveloperGuide.md

 *MSS*

-1. User requests to clear all existing contacts
+1. User requests to clear all existing contacts.
-2. SociaLite clears contact list data from storage
+2. SociaLite clears contact list data from storage.

     Use case ends.